chronoxor/gil/README.md

 # Motivation: git submodules vs git links
-Git submodules allow to get the same idea of repositories dependency, but with a serious limitation - git submodules degrade to tree-based recursive structure with repositories duplication.
+Git submodules allow to get the same idea of repositories dependency, but with a serious limitation - git submodules degrade to tree-like recursive structure with repositories duplication.

 ## Git submodules management